How to Detect Network Dependence in Latent Factor Models? A Bias-Corrected CD Test

-The simulation results for the DGPs with chi-squared errors are provided in Tables \ref{table.chi2.1f} to \ref{table.chi2.x2f}.
-For standard $CD$ test and its biased-corrected version, $CD^{\ast}$, the results are very similar to the ones with Gaussian errors, suggesting that $CD^{\ast}$ test is robust to the symmetry assumption that underlie our theoretical derivations.
-As with the experiments with Gaussian errors, the standard $CD$ test continues to over-reject unless $\alpha<2/3$, and $CD^{\ast}$ has the correct size for all $n$ and $T$ combinations, except when the number of selected PCs is large relative to $m_{0}$, and $T=100$.
-The main difference between the results with and without Gaussian errors is the tendency for the $CD_{W^{+}}$ test to over-reject when $n>T$, which seems to be a universal feature of this test and holds for \textit{all} choices of $m_{0}$ and the number of selected PCs; and irrespective of whether the factors are strong or weak.
-As we discussed in Section \ref{JR}, this could be due to the screening component of $CD_{W+}$ not tending to zero sufficiently fast with $n$ and $T$.
-Furthermore, the $CD^{\ast}$ test continues to have satisfactory power, but $CD_{W^{+}}$ clearly lacks power against spatial or network alternatives that are of primarily interest.
+To save space, the simulation results for the DGPs with chi-squared errors are provided in Tables \ref{table.chi2.1f} to \ref{table.chi2.x2f} in the supplement.
+For the standard CD test and its biased-corrected version, CD$^{\ast}$, as shown in Tables \ref{table.chi2.1f} and \ref{table.chi2.2f}, the results are very similar to the ones with Gaussian errors, suggesting that the CD$^{\text{*}}$ test is likely to be robust to departures from Gaussianity.
+As with the experiments with Gaussian errors, the standard CD test continues to over-reject unless $\alpha<2/3$, and the CD$^{\text{*}}$ test has the correct size for all $n$ and $T$ combinations, except when the number of selected PCs is large relative to $m_{0}$, and $T=100$.
+The main difference between the results with and without Gaussian errors is the tendency for the CD$_{W^{+}}$ test to over-reject when $n>T$, which seems to be a universal feature of this test and holds for \textit{all} choices of $m_{0}$ and the number of selected PCs, irrespective of whether the factors are strong or weak.
+This could be due to the screening component of the CD$_{W+}$ test not tending to zero sufficiently fast with $n$ and $T$.
+Furthermore, the CD$^{\text{*}}$ test continues to have satisfactory power, but the CD$_{W^{+}}$ test clearly lacks power against spatial or network alternatives that are of primary interest.

-Similar results are obtained for panel regressions with latent factors, summarized in Tables \ref{table.chi2.x1f} and \ref{table.chi2.x2f}.
+Similar results are obtained for panel regression models with latent factors, summarized in Tables \ref{table.chi2.x1f} and \ref{table.chi2.x2f} in the supplement.